Abolfazl2647/cra-template-rezvani/README.md

 <a href="https://www.npmjs.com/package/cra-template-rezvani"><img alt="npm version" src="https://badge.fury.io/js/cra-template-rezvani.svg"></a>

 # rezvani
-CRA template which handle versioning eslint and prettier all together
+CRA template which handle versioning eslint and prettier all together and also provide desgin structure system for large scale application.

 ## What it has

 1- setup conventional standard versioning

-2- setup eslint configuration for airbnb
+2- setup eslint with configuration of airbnb

 3- setup prettier

+4- desgin structure

 ## How to use: